gramexrecipes/gramex-ml-workshop/tutorial.md

 ```

 ## FormHandler
-`FormHandler` lets you read & write data from files and databases
-Here is a sample configuration to read data from a CSV file:
+`FormHandler` lets you read & write data from files and databases.
+Here is a sample configuration to read data from a `CSV` file:

 ```yaml
   appname-formhandler: